Install on AWS

 terraform destroy

-When prompted, type yes
+When prompted to proceed, type yes

 to confirm the deletion.